 Established in 1863, military authorities chose the area in Garrison Common as the new burial ground, Toronto’s third.
 Coffins from the second cemetery were moved here, including that of Private James Walsh, whose gravestone is at the Strachan Avenue Military Burying Ground today.

 In a book written by J Ross Roberston titled Landmarks of Toronto, Volume 1 (1894), a few excerpts include:

 - There are about 200 graves distinguishable by the mounds of earth.

-- There are only 28 stones or wooden slabs standing to tell who lies beneath.
+- Only 28 stones or wooden slabs stand to tell who lies beneath.

-- A few broken stones have fallen; most of them are undecipherable and the rest are nameless.
+- A few broken stones have fallen; most are undecipherable, and the rest are nameless.

 - All the headstones are of the simplest and plainest character.

 - There is not a monument or shaft in the yard.